casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 When compiled, the `call` function could be used from another library.
 For example, a C library could link to the resulting Wasm.

-### Another Session Code Example
+## Example 2: Calling a Contract with Session Code {#calling-contracts-with-session-code}

-The second example of session code is the [counter-call/src/main.rs](https://github.com/casper-ecosystem/counter/blob/master/counter-call/src/main.rs) file, in the [counter](https://github.com/casper-ecosystem/counter) repository.
+Another example of session code is the [counter-call/src/main.rs](https://github.com/casper-ecosystem/counter/blob/master/counter-call/src/main.rs) file, in the [counter](https://github.com/casper-ecosystem/counter) repository.
 This example shows how we commonly use session code to invoke logic stored within a smart contract.
 To follow along, clone the repository.

 ```bash
 git clone https://github.com/casper-ecosystem/counter/